 How do I stay safe while using a VPN in the UK?

 Use a reputable VPN with a kill switch and DNS leak protection, enable strong encryption, keep software updated, disable WebRTC leaks in the browser, and practice good online hygiene strong passwords, MFA, cautious clicking.
-Edge vpn change country
+Edge vpn ios: The Ultimate Guide to Using Edge vpn ios on iPhone and iPad for Privacy, Speed, and Streaming

 Can I use a VPN on mobile devices in the UK?